 Knowing that there is a genetic link to bipolar disorder, at that point I couldn’t ignore the fact that Holly may also have developed it.
 I began researching symptoms and writing out examples of how I could see Holly’s behaviors as she mirrored many of them.
 I was on a mission to advocate for my daughter.

 In 2007 she had neurological testing and was put on medication for ADHD and depression.
 Distinguishing between ADHD and bipolar disorder is difficult because so many of the symptoms overlap.
 Throw in teenage hormones and you’re really in for a wild ride.
 You would think I would be able to recognize bipolar symptoms objectively.
-I was diagnosed and treated over 30 years ago and Katherine, my 19 year old daughter was diagnosed 7 years ago.
+I was diagnosed and treated over 30 years ago and another family member was diagnosed 7 years ago.
 When it’s your own child, it may not be as easy to pick up on these behaviors and characteristics.

 Fred, Holly, and I updated Holly’s therapist.
 So much has gone on since Holly had talked with her two weeks prior.
 It has been clear to us that Holly has difficulty concentrating and struggles with depression.
 On the way to her appointment, Holly brought up the fact that she feels like she is “PMSing” 3 weeks out of the month.
 We can attest to that!
 Looking back I should have noticed the mood swings.
 My sweet Holly can get very irritable and angry.